sdss/datamodel_parser/STYLE.rst

 but `its
 documentation <http://www.sphinx-doc.org/en/stable/contents.html>`__ is
 quite good and multiple tutorials exist online.
-A large ecosystem of plugins and extensions exist to perform almost any imaginable task.
+A large ecosystem of plugins and hdus exist to perform almost any imaginable task.
 This template includes a basic but functional `Sphinx template <./docs/sphinx>`__ that you can build by running ``make html``.